pyca/cryptography/docs/development/test-vectors.rst

   ``CT Certificate SCTs`` single extension, from the SwissSign OCSP responder.
 * ``x509/ocsp/ocsp-army.deps.mil-resp.der`` - An OCSP response containing
   multiple ``SINGLERESP`` values.
+* ``x509/ocsp/resp-response-type-unknown-oid.der`` - An OCSP response with
+  an unknown OID for response type.
+The signature on this response is invalid.
+* ``x509/ocsp/resp-successful-no-response-bytes.der`` - An OCSP request with
+  a successful response type but the response bytes are missing.
+* ``x509/ocsp/resp-unknown-response-status.der`` - An OCSP response with an
+  unknown response status.

 Custom X.509 OCSP Test Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~